-In this subsection we prepare two lemmas for bounding the Hodge weights of the cohomology of the strata ${\DFsbar}$.
+In this subsection we prepare two lemmas for bounding the Hodge levels of the cohomology of the strata ${\DFsbar}$.
 Both are standard and we state them for the convenience of reference.
-In what follows, we consider in the abelian category of mixed Hodge structures.
+In what follows, we consider the abelian category of mixed Hodge structures.

 \begin{lemma} Let $V\to Y$ be a principal $({\C}^{\ast})^d$-bundle with $V, Y$ smooth algebraic varieties.
 Then $H^k(V)$ has a filtration whose graded quotients are Tate twists of subquotients of $H^j(Y)$, $k-d\leq j\leq k$. \end{lemma}